Kamalakannan03/thirukural_ext-0.1/README.md

 #STEPS
 # download & extract into your local.
-# Inside that you will have one .crx file just drag&drop on your chrome browser one popup will come.
+# Inside that you will have one .crx file just drag&drop on your chrome browser page url: chrome://extensions/one popup will come.
 # Then press "add extension" .
 # Refresh your browser
 # open new tab